TimLavers/OpenRDR/README.md

 and `postgres`.

 ### Google Gemini

-OpenRDR uses Google Gemini to generate natural language hints for the conditions used in rules.
+OpenRDR uses Google Gemini to generate rule conditions from user-entered expressions.
-For this feature to work, and for the associated tests to pass, an API key is required and needs to be set as the vale of an environment variable named `GEMINI_API_KEY`.
+For this feature to work, and for the associated tests to pass, a Google API key is required and needs to be set as the value of an environment variable named `GEMINI_API_KEY`.
+To create a Google API key, see
+<a href="https://cloud.google.com/docs/authentication/api-keys" title="close icons">Manage API keys</a>

 ## Development
 Import the Gradle project into IntelliJ.